 Welcome

+This area was created by students who cleared the land, planted 2K trees, and repopulated the once polluted swamp into a flourishing pond.
+We continue to work with scout troops, school students, and local organizations to ensure this space is thriving for future generations to learn from in this historic outdoor lab.
 The area is enjoyed by many people in the community, and school classes have used the nature center as part of Ann Arbor Public Schools’ Environmental Education Program for decades.
-Fall and Spring Workdays help with trail maintenance and weed control.
+Fall and Spring Workdays help with trail maintenance, add planting, and invasive control.

 Species and Habitats